Your Relationship Isn’t the Problem.

 Because patterns are inherited the same way language and belief systems are inherited.
 They get passed down through what was modeled, what was rewarded, what was punished, and what was never named.
 A grandparent's emotional rule becomes a parent's parenting style, which becomes the child's relationship default.

 Without intentional pattern recognition, the same dynamic continues to show up in the next generation, often with different details but the same underlying structure.
-Naming the pattern is what interrupts the inheritance.
+Naming the patterns is what interrupts their inheritance.

 -